Funding for Affordable Housing

 Affordable housing is also a climate solution.

-Although the regional housing measure won’t be on the ballot this fall, we hope it will come before voters soon.
-In addition to the benefits for our rent-burdened and houseless neighbors, an infusion of funding for affordable housing would also have significant climate benefits, in particular by helping the Bay Area reduce our greenhouse gas emissions from transportation, California’s largest source of emissions.
+The Bay Area is suffering a severe affordable housing deficit, with tens of thousands of residents experiencing homelessness and millions more struggling to pay rent.
+We need more funding to address this crisis.
+In addition to the benefits for our rent-burdened and houseless neighbors, an infusion of funding for affordable housing through a regional housing measure would also have significant climate benefits, in particular by helping the Bay Area reduce our greenhouse gas emissions from transportation, California’s largest source of emissions.
 Read our analysis.

 A vision of vibrant communities.